 4) GPU temp > 85°C: Clean dust, improve airflow, set a more aggressive fan curve (throttling = FPS drops).

-5) TDR / Present failures: Revert GPU overclocks, clean-install driver (DDU), verify PSU + PCIe power cables.
+5) TDR / Present failures: Revert GPU overclocks, verify PSU + PCIe power cables.
+Advanced / risky: Clean-install driver with DDU only if standard reinstall fails.

 Per-Process GPU Usage